-Summer school holidays often feel endless – especially years after they have passed.
+Summer school holidays often seem endless – especially years after they have passed.
 Nostalgia encourages us to romanticise unlimited hours of doing what we want, never-ending days of sunshine, eternal nights of staying up late.
-But those long holiday periods sometimes seem endless for less endearing reasons.
+But those long holiday periods sometimes feel endless for less endearing reasons.
 When the boredom sets in, and kids are longing to reconnect with classmates, parents who are juggling work and holiday activities soon find themselves longing for quiet days and early nights again.

 If you're feeling harried by the school holidays, indulge in a little nourishment before the final stretch.
 Here's how ...